cbeck88/strict-variant/README.md

 - When the variant is constructed from a value, each type is checked to see if a *safe* conversion to that type is possible.
   If not, then it is eliminated from overload resolution.

-- To prevent ambiguity of assignments with e.g. integral types, any integral types will be added in stages increasing order of rank -- when a safe conversion becomes available, overload resolution is performed then without considering any larger matches.
-For example, if you assign an `int` to a variant containing `long` and `long long`, it will select `long` rather than reporting an ambiguous overload.
-This is true more generally for character types and floating point types.

 - What conversions are "safe"?
   I wrote a type trait that implements a strict notion of safety which was appropriate for the project in which I developed this.
 (See [1](include/strict_variant/conversion_rank.hpp), [2](include/strict_variant/safely_constructible.hpp)).